rachelwatson/Practice-Repo-FA2022/flpoly_student.md

 - Course 2: Introduction to Data Science

-- Course 3: Intoduction to Computation and Programming
+- Course 3: Introduction to Computation and Programming

 - Course 4: Python for Data Analytics